mk-Guvi/react-basics/README.md

 14.)In title.js,import the useHover custom hook and add ref attribute to the h1-tag.

 RULES of Hooks:

-1) React Hooks can’t be used outside react component
+1. React Hooks can’t be used outside react component

-2) Two versions of React should never mix
+2. Two versions of React should never mix

-3) Order of execution of the hooks should never change.That is you should never put the hooks under any if-condition or any loops as the hook will be deleted if the cndtion fails which is always be tracked by react .
+3. Order of execution of the hooks should never change.That is you should never put the hooks under any if-condition or any loops as the hook will be deleted if the cndtion fails which is always be tracked by react .

+15.)create ErrorBoundary.js in components folder.create errorboundary class component that returns some jsx if error occurs else renders the actual child component using getDerivedStateFromError method of component class.

+16.)Enclose the title component under the errorbounadary tags.

+Note:
+THree levels of errorboundary:

+1.)return null if the component is loew priority

+2.)return with some jsx if the component is not high priority

+3.)return with the developer details if the component if high priority.